Why Get a Medicare Flex Card?

 In practice, Medicare Advantage must cover all the same services as Original Medicare, but instead of being offered by the federal government, Medicare Advantage plans are run by private insurance companies.
 As such, many Medicare Advantage plans have extended benefits, including offering flex cards to some beneficiaries.

-These cards can help beneficiaries reduce out-of-pocket costs and provide a single source to pay for eligible health expenses, such as those detailed below.
+Flex cards can help beneficiaries reduce out-of-pocket costs and provide a single source to pay for eligible health expenses, such as those detailed below.

 Vision and Hearing Accessories

 Original Medicare does not cover most vision, dental, and hearing care except in specific circumstances, such as glaucoma testing for those considered to be at high risk of developing it.
 However, routine care is generally not covered, meaning most Medicare beneficiaries may find themselves having to pay for things like hearing aids and contact lenses out of pocket.
-However, this Medicare benefit can be a way to help pay for routine items like hearing aids and eyeglasses because your card may come preloaded with a set allowance for prescription hearing aids and another for eyeglasses or contacts.

 Copayment Costs